 “We realized that it was a huge privilege that we were even being considered to make the wedding cake for the future king and queen of England.
 And it was an enormous responsibility from the very, very beginning,” Cairns says.
 “As soon as we were commissioned, from the time of the phone call, I had sleepless nights,” Cairns says.
 “We had to keep pinching ourselves.
 It’s a very important part of the royal wedding, and it was the biggest, most important commission that we as a business had ever received.”

-The menu of the wedding breakfast was revealed several years later when the copy of the menu was sold at an auction.
+The menu of the wedding breakfast was revealed several years later when a copy of the menu was sold at an auction.
 The wedding of the decade had South Uist salmon, Lyme Bay crab and Hebridean langoustines served as appetizers, followed by North Highland organic lamb with spring vegetables, English asparagus and Jersey Royal potatoes.
 The lamb came from Prince Charles’ organic farm.
 There were three desserts on the menu – Berkshire honey ice cream, sherry trifle and chocolate parfait with a glass of Rose champagne.

 At Prince William’s request, one more cake was made as a groom’s cake.
 William requested McVitie’s Cake Company to create a chocolate biscuit cake for the reception at Buckingham Palace.